davidsbutcher/get_info_from_uniprot/README.md

 - `taxon_number <- 83333` UniProt taxon number for organism of interest.
 Defaults to 83333 for *E. coli* K12.
 Value for *Homo sapiens* is 9606.
 Taxons 83333 and 9606 are predownloaded (in /input), any other taxon number will take some time to download (about 20 minutes for taxon 83333).

-- `go_locs_file <- "QuickGO_annotations_20190708.tsv"` This file will be used to determine which GO terms correspond to subcellular locations.
-This should not need to be changed.

 - `use_PB <- FALSE` Optional parameter.
 If set to true, `RPushbullet` will be used to send a Pushbullet notification to your device when the analysis is finished.
 See `?RPushbullet::pbSetup` for more info.

 - `make_report <- FALSE` Controls whether a summary HTML report is generated in the `output/report` folder.
 Though it will work, I wouldn't reccomend doing this with an analysis of >12 TD reports.